mlanza/atomic/docs/start-with-simulation.md

 The point of using the function is consistency.
 The creation of something from nothing begins with a big bang.
 Let that be a function.

 ## Model the simulation's transitions
-Having moved the game into a cell now makes it possible to `swap` state updates, one step at a time.
+Having moved the game into an atom now makes it possible to `swap` state updates, one step at a time.

 At this stage, given the starting data, what seems to be the first logical step?
 The players need specified.